lwjohnst86/nfs484-1484-tutorials/notes.md

 	* i.e. to use the background information and the biology that has been outlined, and to include them into the answers
 	* Draw out study design, mention it is helpful for the students
+* Get students to come with the assignment already completed, have them work with one or two other students, comparing answers.
+Then share with the class and discuss the answers with everyone.